CraftTweaker/CraftTweaker-Documentation/docs/mods/JEITweaker/JEITweaker.md

 ## Category Hiding

 The following script will hide the Furnace category from JEI.
-It essentially hiding all the recipes in the category.
+It is essentially hiding all the recipes in the category.

 ```zenscript
 // mods.jei.JEI.hideCategory(String category)